Swedemon/MzFightReporter/README.md

 - **Defensive Boons**:  Does not consider whether boons such as stab were wasted so a higher rating is not always better.
 However, this rating does show someone was at least actively pressing the buttons that matter.
 - **Healing**:  Only players using the Heal Addon with Live Sharing enabled will be accurately represented.
 - **Outgoing CC's**: There is no data regarding knockdown, knockback, launch, pull, float, and sink.
 For example, mesmer pulls, grav wells, DH pulls are not reported at this time.
 Also, outgoing CC durations are not considered.
 However, interrupts are included which gives some indication of all effective CC's.
-- **Long Fights**: Fights exceeding ~10 minutes run the risk of not reporting and/or not uploading.
-By default healing data will not be included when the arcdps logs exceed 15MB but this is configurable in the Settings.
+- **Long Fights**: Fights exceeding ~15 minutes run the risk of not reporting and/or not uploading.